 Miguel,

 Hey!
 Possible, yes… but it would require custom modification to make it work.
-Here’s a link to our developer resources to help out if you want to give it a go: http://developer.ninjaforms.com/codex/
+Please reach out to our customer support team for further support on this matter: https://ninjaforms.com/contact/

 Cheers,